 It’s no secret that peppermint smells wonderful.

 However, many people don’t know that it can also help rid your home of ants, spiders, and other pesky insects.

 All you have to do is mix 10 to 15 drops of peppermint essential oil with one cup of water in a spray bottle.

-Then, spray the mixture along the crevices of your home or in any places where insects like to congregate.
+Then, spray the mixture along the crevices of your home or places where insects congregate.

 If you’re looking for fresher smelling clothes, then eucalyptus oil is your answer.

 All you need to do is add a few drops of this essential oil to your next load of laundry, and your clothes will come out smelling fresh and clean.

 Also, eucalyptus oil is a powerful disinfectant.
 You can use it in your bathroom, kitchen, or anywhere else in your home where mildew might be found.